kiranshashiny/ControllingNema17StepperMotorWithNano/README.md

 This connections are

 Pin D3 is connected to Stepper pin.
+(Last but one on the left side )

 Pin D4 is connected to Direction Pin.
+(Last pin on left rail).
 Change to High for Anticlockwise and LOW for Clockwise direction.
 The Enable Pin is untouched.
 The RESET and SLEEP are connected to each other.